City breaks to Washington DC are popular - and not just for those interested in politics or history. Read on to find out why you'll love it...

 The green swathe of the National Mall sweeps from the sheer white marble of the US Capitol to the dizzying Washington Monument (still Washington DC's tallest structure).
 Tree-lined boulevards house world-class museums alongside the Mall's edges while the Potomac River skirts round the west of the city.
-In quaint Georgetown you can admire the 18th Century townhouses of senators and celebs before enjoying a warm welcome in an artisanal coffee shop.
+In quaint Georgetown you can admire the 18th-century townhouses of senators and celebs before enjoying a warm welcome in an artisanal coffee shop.

-- Public transport The Metrorail and Metrobus systems will take you anywhere in Washington DC's metropolitan area but many visitor's choose to use open-top buses to get around.
+Getting around on weekend breaks in Washington DC is easy if you choose not to hire a car.
+The Metrorail and Metrobus systems will take you anywhere in Washington DC's metropolitan area but many visitor's choose to use open-top buses to get around.

 To find the best-value city breaks in Washington DC simply use the price-comparison service on TravelSupermarket and then book your ideal trip.